luspack1/texor-proyect/README.md

-# texor-proyect
-is a chatgpt proyect
+hi this is a proyect to test the capacibilities of chat gpt in a simple python text editor proyect